In order to study as an exchange student at Mercator School of Management, please apply first through your home university.

 In some cases the Mercator IO is able to recommend you private accommodation e.g. private room/guest family.
 Please contact the team.

 Currently, a total of 3430 students pursue a bachelor’s or master’s degree at the Mercator School of Management.
-The most popular study tracks are Accounting & Finance, Management & Marketing, as well as Business & Economics.
-Further, a variety of tracks with technical emphasis are available at Mercator, such as Business Analytics, Telecommunications Management or Supply Chain Management & Logistics.
+The most popular study tracks are Accounting & Finance and Management & Economics.
+Further, Supply Chain Management & Logistics, a track with technical emphasis is available at Mercator.
 More than 20 chairs, each one with a different scientific specialization, offer a wide variety of interesting courses for Mercator students.

 Regular Semester Exchange

 Our Course Catalogue includes a variety of lectures and seminars taught in English language.
-The courses are open to all exchange students visiting Duisburg as guests of the Mercator School of Management.
+The courses (Bachelor and Master level) are open to all exchange students visiting Duisburg as guests of the Mercator School of Management.

 At Mercator School of Management, the majority of lectures is taught in German and therefore unsuitable for most visiting international students.
 However, exchange students can attend all lectures (taught in English and German) that are offered by Mercator School of Management.
-A good command of German is required.
+A good command of German is required for attending lectures taught in German langauge.

 Graduate Research Studies Program